defactor-com/documentation/docs/engage/how-tos/project-onboarding.md

 * Define the Annual Percentage Rate (APR).
 * Specify the locking duration for staked tokens.
 * Indicate the end date for staking rewards.

+Smart contracts must be deployed and initialized with specific configuration parameters.

+- Refer to the [Staking Contract Requirements and Parameters Guide](https://defactor.dev/docs/engage/how-tos/smart-contract-config.md) for more details.

 ### Governance (after initial deployment)
 **Vote Details**